 During our Transformation Programme, seven deaneries were formed to develop and establish new ways of working to achieve our vision for the diocese.
 This brought together twenty smaller deaneries to increase opportunities for mutual support, and crucially to allow each deanery to have an Area Dean whose full-time ministry would be focused on leading transformation at the local level.
-The Area Deans work closely with elected Lay Chairs.
+The Area Deans work with elected Lay Chairs and are supported by Deanery Transformation Support Officers.